tbklang/documentation/docs/implementation/34-dependency.md

 The DNodeGenerator is used to generate dependency node objects (`DNode`s) based on the current state of the type checker.
-It will use the type checker's facilities to lookup the `Module` that is contained within and use this container-based entity to traverse the entire parse tree of the container and process each different possible type of `Statement` found within, step-by-step generating a dependency node for
+It will use the type checker’s facilities to lookup the `Module` that is contained within and use this container-based entity to traverse the entire parse tree of the container and process each different possible type of `Statement` found within, step-by-step generating a dependency node for